XeoSpheric/dots/README.md

 - [Dots](./dots/README.md) – Configuration, themes, and scripts that are part of my environment.

-- [Etc] (./etc/README.md) - This contains other files that I use as a base that are not a part of the .config section, including a base iptables config.
+- [Etc](./etc/README.md) - This contains other files that I use as a base that are not a part of the .config section, including a base iptables config.

 ## Commands